Case Study: Round Rock, TX

 When a City Builds the Structure and Churches Bring the Hands

 Round Rock didn’t stumble into neighborhood transformation.
+Pastors and city leaders built their partnership around a simple shared goal: continuously serve their city well.
 The city built a dedicated department to strengthen neighborhoods, reduce barriers for residents, and mobilize community resources—then partnered with churches and volunteer groups to make it practical.

 The result is an approach that helps neighborhoods become cleaner, safer, more connected, and more resilient.